agraliozgur/PCA_feature_extraction_and_dimensionality-reduction_ML/README.md

 # PCA_feature_extraction_and_dimensionality-reduction_ML
-Applications of Artificial Intelligence, Machine Learning models and statistical effect of the PCA algorithm.
+Applications of Artificial Intelligence, Machine Learning Classification models and statistical effect of the PCA algorithm.

-Feature Extraction and Dimensionality Reduction with Principal Component Analysis (PCA)  and Comparison Accurancy 6 Machine Learning Models : before-after PCA
+Feature Extraction and Dimensionality Reduction with Principal Component Analysis (PCA) and Comparison Accuracy 6 Machine Learning Classification Models: before-after PCA.

+It is observed that reducing the size with PCA, that is, reducing the number of variables, has a positive effect on the success score of some machine learning classification models.
+It is possible to produce more effective and faster solutions by taking a small amount of data loss.
+Reducing dimensions with PCA will provide us with great convenience, especially in studies related to Big Data.

+## Project Steps

 Step 1:   Collect Data: UCI Parkinson's Disease Classification Data Set